awsdocs/amazon-efs-user-guide/doc_source/troubleshooting.md

 root 33253 0.5 0.0 126652 5020 pts/3 D+ 18:22 0:00 python large_io.py /efs/large_file
 ```

 After you've verified that this is the case, you can address the issue by waiting for the other write operation to complete, or by implementing a workaround\.
-In the example of `ls`, you can use the `/bin/ls` command directly, instead of an alias, which will allow the command to proceed without hanging on the file being written\.
+In the example of `ls`, you can use the `/bin/ls` command directly, instead of an alias, which allows the command to proceed without hanging on the file being written\.
 In general, if the application writing the data can force a data flush periodically, perhaps by using `fsync(2)`, this might help improve the responsiveness of your file system for other applications\.
 However, this improvement might be at the expense of performance when the application writes data\.

 ### Open and Close Operations Are Serialized<a name="open-close-operations-serialized"></a>